-The 401k retirement plan has been in existence since 1981 and is widely used both by US companies for their employees.
+The 401k retirement plan has been in existence since 1981 and is widely used both by US companies for their employees and recommend by professionals.
 However, few company-sponsored 401k plans permit purchases of Bitcoin or other non-traditional investments.
 Here’s a simple way for you and other single-employee business owners to leverage the power of Bitcoin and your 401k.
 By creating a Solo 401k plan, you’ll be able to invest in Bitcoin and a wide variety of other investments for your retirement years.
 You can make far larger annual contributions to a Solo 401k than you can with a self-directed IRA LLC or a custodial IRA.

 Let’s Roll One

 Before investigating the Solo 401k plan, a quick word regarding current, traditional 401k plans.
 If you have a traditional 401k, it’s highly unlikely that you’ll be permitted to invest in Bitcoin.
 You’ll instead need to roll your 401k into a self-directed IRA that is Bitcoin approved.
 The process of creating a self-directed IRA LLC is covered in a previous Coincentral.com article.
 You can also roll your 401k assets into a custodian IRA that can invest in Bitcoin.
 Both the IRA LLC and custodian IRA can be configured as traditional IRAs or as Roth IRAs.

 The Solo 401k: A Unique Retirement Plan for Small Business Owners

 This interesting variation of the original 401k plan is sure to grab your attention.
 Especially if you are a self-employed person with no full-time employees (other than your spouse).
 It can be created in before-tax (traditional) or after-tax (Roth) configurations and, best of all, Bitcoin and your 401k get to be best friends for life.